thomas-xza/COMP16321_python_game/README.md

-Instead, I opted for a clock-based template for Tkinter, implemented by Carnegie Mellon University, which fit nicely with COMP12111, then wrote an FSM on top of it.
+Instead, I opted for a clock-based template for Tkinter, implemented by Carnegie Mellon University, which fit nicely with COMP12111, then wrote a finite-state-machine on top of it.
 Initially I built with no FSM, but it was a mess.

 I originally discovered event loops in 2022, with Python's `asyncio`, and then went on to more deeply understand them in 2023 with